SoniaVadhnani/calculator-behavior/multiplication.md

 And I type another rational number
 And I press "equals"

-Then - I see the result as "multiplied number" upto
-5 decimal places except if "0".
+Then - I see the result as "multiplied number" upto five decimal places except if "0".

 ## Scenario: More than two numbers multiplication

 Given - The calculator is ON.

-When - I type multiple numbers seperated by "multiply".
+When - I type multiple numbers with "multiply" in between.

 Then - I see the result as "multiplied number".